ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 >**Note**: Remember to keep custom Device Identifier <strong>unique</strong> for each device.

-### Enabling iOS 10 Rich push notification
+### Enabling rich media notifications

-To receive rich push notifications with iOS 10, implement <strong>UNNotificationServiceExtension</strong>.
-The extension will intercept and handle the rich push notification.
+Rich media notifications are supported on iOS 10 or later.
+To receive rich media notifications, implement <strong>UNNotificationServiceExtension</strong>.
+The extension will intercept and handle the rich media notification.

-In the `didReceive()` method of your service extension, add the following code to retrieve the Rich push notification content.
+In the `didReceive()` method of your service extension, add the following code to retrieve the rich push notification content.

 ```
 override func didReceive(_ request: UNNotificationRequest, withContentHandler contentHandler: @escaping (UNNotificationContent) -> Void) {